 - Chronic pain – this type of pain is long-lasting; it may even persist even though the original injury that caused the pain has healed, because pain signals remain in the nervous system.
 Degenerative arthritis of the spine often causes chronic pain.
 Chronic pain is defined as pain that lasts more than three months.

 - Acute pain – this type of pain begins suddenly and can be very severe in nature, but it is not long-lasting.
 Medically speaking, acute pain is defined as pain that lasts less than three months.

 If you feel that you have recently experienced any of these disc pain symptoms, it is time to contact your physician.
 He or she will perform a physical exam, an MRI or CT scan and will most likely prescribe a regimen of non-invasive therapy.
 If this proves ineffective, the experts at Laser Spine Institute can tell you about our minimally invasive procedures that have helped tens of thousands of people find relief from disc pain symptoms.
-Contact us for a free review of your MRI or CT scan.
+Contact us today for more information and for a review of your MRI or CT scan.